Sub-Menu

 Qi Gong

-With roots in Chinese medicine, philosophy, and martial arts, Qi Gong is traditionally viewed as a practice to cultivate and balance qi (chi) or what has been translated as "life energy".
-It is best carried out before tai chi practice to loosen and warm the muscles and joints.
+With roots in Chinese medicine, philosophy, and martial arts, Qi Gong is traditionally viewed as a practice to cultivate and balance a person's Qi.

-There are many different forms and versions of Qi Gong, but all forms consist of slow moving or "resting" exercises with coordinated breathing.
+There are many different forms and versions of Qi Gong, but all forms consist of slow moving exercises with coordinated breathing.
+All Qi Gong forms involve the repitition (anywhere from 4 to 8 times) of a set of movements which combine breathing, stretching, bending, isolation, exercising muscles and joints, gentle weight-shifting and balance.

 There is a selection of Qigong videos that you can use for practice on